What’s Next for Amy? How 7 Other ‘Jeopardy’ Champs Moved On

 David Madden

-Madden also racked up 19 games, earning his place in the Jeopardy! pantheon in 2005 when he was still a master’s degree student in Berlin.
+Known for: Madden racked up 19 games, earning his place in the Jeopardy! pantheon in 2005 when he was still a master’s degree student in Berlin.
 He later co-founded the International Academic Competitions organization with his wife, Nolwenn, and the couple is behind the International History Bee, the International Geography Bee, and the International History Olympiad, according to his bio.

 Jeopardy!
 Austin Rogers